Template Inheritance and Reusability

 {include block $name}

-A block can also be printed inside itself, which is useful, for example, when rendering a tree structure:
+A block can also be rendered within itself, which is useful, for example, when rendering a tree structure:

 {define menu, $items}